STEM Careers List for Australia: Future Jobs

 STEM skills are in high demand for translating design ideas and plans into actual construction work.
 Architecture, building and surveying technicians carry out technical functions to help construction site managers, architects and surveyors.

 These professionals supervise and inspect construction sites; estimate time, cost and resource requirements; inspect plumbing or electrical work; collect survey data; and prepare maps and plans.
-Job numbers are projected to grow to around 165,000 in 2024.
+In the projections, Architectural, Building and Surveying Technicians are estimated at 84,200 workers in May 2025, rising to 91,200 by May 2030 and 96,100 by May 2035.

 Depending on the individual occupation, a university degree may be expected to work as a technician.
 Generally, though, a vocational education and training (VET) advanced certificate or diploma is the standard qualification.